avel-front/collection/fetch-interruption/readme.md

 This project contains example of fetch interruption.
-This may be due to be long wait.
+This may be due to the long wait.